-One of the most useful kitchen tools is a blender.
-While just about any decent-quality blender will mix a thin or liquid ingredients, you may want to consider investing in a good, heavy-duty appliance for any other task, such as whipping up whole-grain waffles, blending creamy sauces or salad dressings, making healthy diet-safe desserts, or creating thick and creamy smoothies.
+While just about any decent-quality blender will mix a thin or liquid ingredients, you may want to consider investing in a good, heavy-duty appliance for any other task, such as whipping up whole-grain waffles, blending creamy sauces or healthy salad dressings, making healthy diet-safe desserts, or creating extra-thick and creamy smoothies.

 A powerful and durable appliance will not only save you time, but will give you a better final product.